Project overview

 Location

-At the ground floor level, an entry promenade was created to seamlessly connect the heritage building with the new development.
-Additionally, this level houses a practice studio, a wardrobe workshop, and an entryway to the 350-seat main theatre, spanning over three levels to accommodate a larger audience.
+On the first floor, the building boasts four practice studios, providing ample rehearsal space for the Queensland Ballet.
+The ground floor also includes an entry promenade that seamlessly connects the heritage building to the new development, alongside a practice studio, a wardrobe workshop, and an entrance to the main theatre, which accommodates 350 seats across three levels to host larger audiences.

 Photography by Chris Wardle, Conrad Gargett